moderndatacompany/dataos.info/docs/resources/depot/index.md

         DataOS provides the capability to establish a connection with the Amazon Redshift database.
 We have provided the template for the manifest file to establish this connection.
 To create a Depot of type ‘REDSHIFT‘, utilize the following template:

         <aside class=callout>
-        🗣️ Please note that the credentials are directly specified in the depot manifest using the `connectionSecret`, whereas credentials are referred via [Instance Secret](/resources/instance_secret/) as `secrets` or `dataosSecrets`.
+        🗣️ Please note that the credentials are directly specified in the Depot manifest using the `connectionSecret`, whereas credentials are referred via [Instance Secret](/resources/instance_secret/) as `secrets` or `dataosSecrets`.
         </aside>

         === "Inline Credentials"